 Exercise such as a 30-45 minute daily walk can help tremendously with stress relief.
-Breathing in the fresh air and allowing as much sunlight on your skin as possible will not only make you feel better but will help to clear your mind and emotions.
+Breathing in the fresh air and allowing as much sunlight on your skin as possible will make you feel better and help clear your mind and emotions.
 It will also aid your body in the production of Vitamin D-3.
 For those days when the weather does not permit outside activities, try a mini-tramp (rebounding).
-Soft jumping for 15-30 minutes is terrific for the lymph system and will also help to burn calories.
+Soft jumping for 15-30 minutes is terrific for the lymph system and will help to burn calories.
 Other exercises to consider are Yoga, Pilates, and dance.
 Exercise should be brisk enough to bring on a sweat.
 However, for those who have health concerns, just exercising a bit every day is beneficial.
 Take time for yourself and enjoy the exercise portion of your day, which will not only relieve stress but will also be helpful to your overall health.

 Conquer Stress Naturally with Herbs

 Herbs are often used to reduce stress and manage stress symptoms.
 St John’s Wort, Valerian, SAMe, Chamomile, Ginger, Borage Oil, Licorice, Milk Thistle, Lemon Balm, Valerian, Chamomile, Ashwagandha, Tulsi, Turmeric, and Nettle are found to help with managing stress levels in a natural way.
 Because many herbs are contraindicated when used in conjunction with specific prescription and over-the-counter medications, be sure to check for contraindications and check with a trusted healthcare professional.

 One of my favorite ways to manage stress is using aromatherapy.
 Plant-based scents can calm the body and relieve the tension and anxious feelings that are often associated with stress.
-Essential oils of lavender, chamomile, geranium, rose, neroli, sweet marjoram, and ylang-ylang are among the most commonly recommended for the management and relief of stress.
+Essential oils of lavender, chamomile, geranium, rose, neroli, sweet marjoram, and ylang-ylang are among the most commonly recommended for managing and relieving stress.
 You can use these oils (mixed into an organic carrier oil) for massage, added to a warm bath or shower, with an aromatherapy diffuser or a few drops rubbed into the hands or the back of the neck (also a great way to relieve headaches).

 Other Stress Relief Suggestions